AnIrishDuck/petrify/README.rst

 - **Novice focus**.
 This library should make it as easy as possible to build and manipulate solids, shapes, and other geometry.
 - **Immutable operation**.
-Immutable math is easier for novices to reason about.
+Immutable math is easier for most audiences to reason about.
 This library explicitly does not target strong real-time applications like games that demands mutability for performance.
 - **Pluggable engines**.
 CSG is complicated.
 Different engines have different
   tradeoffs: